 Written and directed by Gerry O’Hara (The Pleasure Girls, The Bitch), The Brute is an uncompromising exploitation film which dares to tackle the taboo subject of domestic violence.
 Unseen since the early days of VHS, The Brute now returns in a worldwide Blu-ray premiere.

 - New restoration from a 4K scan of the original negative by Powerhouse Films

-- Two presentations of the film: the explicit export cut; and the uncensored, pre-release UK version, The Brute Syndrome
+- Two presentations of the film: the more explicit export cut (90 mins); and the uncensored UK version, under its pre-release title, The Brute Syndrome (89 mins)

 - Original mono audio